davis-andy/Python/CIS 012 - Intro to programming, Python/Chapter 2 Assignments/README.md

 \*************************************************************************************

 ## Ch02-04
-1. Write a Python program prompts the user to input the elapsed time for an event in seconds.
+1. Write a Python program that prompts the user to input the elapsed time for an event in seconds.
 The program then outputs the elapsed time in hours, minutes, and seconds.
 Hint: use // and %

 \*************************************************************************************